charles-plessy/smallCAGEqc/vignettes/plotAnnot.md

 `plotAnnot`.
 It takes a table containing the sample metadata, a _scope_, a title and optionally a factor to group similar plots together.

+The _scope_ determines what data is plotted and how it is normalised.
+The available scopes will be explained with an example plot in a later part of this document, but first, let's see the input in more details.

 Here, we will use some of the example data that is distributed in _smallCAGEqc_.
 The commands below load the R package and load the example data in a data frame called `libs`.